kafedorov89/Storage3D/06_Storage3D2Console/Storage3D2Console/ReadMe.txt

     CONSOLE APPLICATION : Storage3D2Console Project Overview
 ========================================================================

+For using this project you should using Visual Studio 2013

+Additional library:
+1. "PCL-1.7.2-AllInOne-msvc2013-win32" for doing manipulations with point clouds
+2. "dirent" for watch dir in windows from code
+3. "sqlite3" for store data about 3D-storage

 AppWizard has created this Storage3D2Console application for you.

 This file contains a summary of what you will find in each of the files that